wkentaro/morefusion/README.md

 ### ROS Project for Robotic Demonstrations

-- `robot-agent`: A computer for visual processing and motion planning.
+- `robot-agent`: A computer for visual processing.
 - `robot-node`: A computer with real-time OS for Panda robot.

 #### @robot-agent